 Pre-application meetings are held every third Tuesday morning at 1211 John Counter Boulevard.
 View the meeting schedule

-At the Pre-application meeting you will meet with staff from City departments (e.g. Planning & Development, Engineering and Utilities Kingston) and external agencies (e.g. Conservation Authority).
+At the Pre-application meeting you will meet with staff from City departments (e.g. Planning, Building & Licensing, Engineering and Utilities Kingston) and external agencies (e.g. Conservation Authority).
 At the meeting, the required approvals, supporting studies (e.g. traffic impact, tree preservation, stormwater management, parking, noise), drawings and other information to be submitted with an application will be identified.
 Any technical issues that will need to be addressed will also be identified.
 The submission requirements and application fees will be confirmed by the assigned Planner on the Development Application Pre-Application Meeting - Study and Plan Identification List) that is provided to you following the meeting.
 While the intent of the pre- application meeting is to identify all requirements related to the proposal, on occasion additional information / studies may be required based on staff's review of your formal application submission and further project details.

 Proposals discussed at pre-application are confidential until a formal application is submitted.